Stuyk/ramblings/rewriting-the-dollar.md

 4. Absorb the T-Bill collateral to claim debt reduction.

 The freedom of the "digital dollar" has been traded to create the "techno-fascist dollar".

+## The Looters Revealed

+This is a bit of a revelation for me but by blocking the CBDC which the Trump Administration has done.
+They can continue to profit from the legislation as Trump's family owns 40% stake in World Liberty Financial.
+This means that with enough time these stablecoins are slowly looting the federal reserve to the point where the government could become insolvent with enough usage.

+Thus transferring all of the government's money to private companies.